Yoghurt Comparisons - Kids Options

 The appeal of a lot of the kids yoghurts in the above table is that they are easy to take out and about - with two very active monkey's I know just what a mission this is!
 So here are some options to help with taking the unsweetened yoghurt out:

 Kai Carrier Pouches - These awesome, chemical-free resuable pouches are perfect for taking out yoghurt in them and replaces the 'suckies' that are popular today (but have a lot of added sugar).
 You can also put other liquids in them - above I have made my kids green smoothie (with yoghurt) for the boys to take out.
-I love these so much I have them available on my website and if you want to read my official review you can do so here.
+I love these so much I have them available on my website.

 Leak-Proof Lunch Boxes - There are a number of fully leak-proof lunches boxes available now today like this one above.
 You can see that it truly is leak proof in my you-tube video here.